Shibaura-WebDesign-2024/ClassMaterials/README.md

   3. Set you username as [student id] + [nickname], for example: *am21003john*

 ## Class Materials
-In this repository, you will find all the lecture slides for each week.
+Inside the lecture slides folder, you will find all the lecture slides for each week.
 - [Week 1: Intro to WWW, Intro to HTML](lectureslides/week1.pdf)

 ## Assignments